 - 1. (10 points) Assuming a scenario where nextSeed() is called by multiple tasks in parallel on the same PRNG object, state if the implementation of AtomicPRNG.nextSeed() has the same semantics as that of IsolatedPRNG.nextSeed().
 If so, why?
-If not, why not? - By "same semantics", we mean that for every IsolatedPRNG execution, we can find an equivalent AtomicPRNG execution that results in the same answer, and for every AtomicPRNG execution, we can find an equivalent IsolatedPRNG execution that results in the same answer. - 2.
+If not, why not? - By "same semantics", we mean that for every IsolatedPRNG execution, we can find an equivalent AtomicPRNG execution that results in the same answer, and for every AtomicPRNG execution, we can find an equivalent IsolatedPRNG execution that results in the same answer.
+For example, it should not be the case that the AtomicPRNG execution skips a seed value that is returned by IsolatedPRNG, or vice versa. - 2.
 (10 points) Why is the "while (true)" loop needed in line 5 of AtomicPRNG.nextSeed()?
-What would happen if the while(true) loop was replaced by a loop that executes for only iteration?
+What would happen if the while (true) loop was replaced by a loop that executes for only one iteration?